zama-ai/concrete-ml/docs/advanced-topics/compilation.md

     )
 ```

-Next, the following code use the simulation mode for built-in models:
+Next, the following code uses the simulation mode for built-in models:

 <!--pytest-codeblocks:skip-->